William Henry Chamberlin

 William Henry Chamberlin (February 17, 1897 – September 12, 1969) was an American historian and journalist.
 He was the author of several books about the Cold War, communism, and foreign policy, including The Russian Revolution 1917-1921 (1935), which was written in Russia between 1922 and 1934 while he was the Moscow correspondent of The Christian Science Monitor.

-He had communist sympathies until he lived in the Soviet Union, when he gradually turned anticommunist.
-He predicted that intervention in World War II would help communism in Europe and in Asia and so he was a non-interventionist.
+He had communist views until he lived in the Soviet Union, when he gradually turned anticommunist.
+He predicted that intervention in World War II would help communism in Europe and in Asia, which led him to be a non-interventionist.

 Early life and education

 Chamberlin was born in Brooklyn and educated in Pennsylvania schools and later at Haverford College.
 At 25, he moved to Greenwich Village and was deeply affected by the cultural bohemianism and Bolshevik politics there.
 He worked for Heywood Broun, the book editor of the New York Tribune.
 He also published under the pseudonym of A.C.
 Freeman and was a socialist pacifist who supported communism in the Soviet Union.